seraph776/sql-injection-hacker-challenge/README.md

 ## 💡Overview

-A `SQL injection` is a type of cybersecurity attack that targets data-driven applications by inserting or "injecting" malicious SQL statements in the input field of a web page.
+`SQL injection` is a type of cybersecurity attack that targets data-driven applications by inserting or "injecting" malicious SQL statements in the input field of a web page.
 Run this script, and try to execute a SQL Injection attack on a mock database that was designed for this challenge.
 If successful, you’ll have an opportunity to answer some fun **Bonus Challenge Questions**.

 ### 💥 Bonus Challenge Questions